Keyboard shortcuts

 let ix: MyInstruction = parse_instruction(program_id, &ID, data)?;

-// Add one arm per instruction variant.
+// Prefer one routed arm per variant when possible.

 match ix {